Serving all areas of Oregon and Washington

-Browse our site to learn more about our services and how we make the process easy and stress free.
+Browse our site to learn more about our services and how we try to invisibly hold your hand throughout the process.
 We proudly offer some of the most affordable prices in the area, and we even offer a Free Cremation those who cannot afford the fee.
-Read more about this in services below.

 Read through this Funeral Consumer Rights Pamphlet for a state-specific look at Oregon’s funeral protocol.
 And do you know in the states of Oregon and Washington you can act as your own funeral director?
 Learn about this and many more important facts on the very informative website, Oregon Funeral Resources and Education.

 Cornerstone is also proud to be the first funeral home in the nation to provide Natural Organic Reduction for a loved one.
 For more information, please click the underlined text for the story narrated by photos.

 Cornerstone is proud to be the first sea burial certified funeral provider in Oregon!
 Did you know full body burial at sea is legal... and green?
 Learn more here.

 Since our establishment in 2002, Cornerstone Funeral Services has been built upon a foundation of care with kindness.
 The cornerstone (or foundation stone) concept is derived from the first stone set in the construction of a masonry foundation, important since all other stones will be set in reference to this stone, thus determining the position of the entire structure.